bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 | Source News X  | `news`, `sport_ro` | News have full access.
 Sport have read access only. |
 | Source News Y  | `news`             | News have full access.
 Sport have no access.        |

-As a result, the process of authorising a request is:
+As a result, the process of authorising a request to a resource is:

 1. Authenticate the user's token using standard OAuth2 techniques (e.g. online, or using JWKS)
 2. Read the user's claimed groups from their provided token
 3. Read the list of auth classes assigned to the resource
 4. Request a decision from the permissions system based on those data
-5. (Write requests only): Check whether the request would modify the special `auth_classes` tag, and confirm the user has permission to make that modification
+5. (Write requests only): Check whether the request would modify the special `auth_classes` tag, and confirm the user has permission to make that modification.
-6. (Flow Segment write requests only): Check if the Media Object already exists in the service instance using the `/objects` endpoint, and if it does, confirm the user would have access to read it
+6. (Flow Segment write requests only): Check if the Media Object is already referenced by a Flow Segment in the service instance using the `/objects` endpoint, and if it does, confirm the user would have access to read it
 7. (Write requests only): Propagate any changes to the `auth_classes` tag to Flows and Sources collected by this one

+For listing endpoints (e.g. `GET /flows`) it may be possible to add a `tag.auth_classes` query parameter to the request, and have the upstream API filter Flows returned accordingly.
+In cases where the incoming request already filters on the same tag, it will need to be rewritten to prevent returning content the user should not have access to.

+> [!CAUTION]
+> Write request handling should be carefully designed and analysed to ensure that user's cannot modify the `auth_classes` tag in such a way to execute a permission elevation attack.

 Note that in some circumstances, requests may have to claim more permissions than may initially be assumed.
 For example - when editing the `auth_classes` tag on a Source/Flow/webhook, requests must claim both write permissions and the permission they are changing.